-These are agreements that allow caravans or mobile homes be stationed on plots and land belonging to or managed by Housing Solutions.
+These are agreements that allow caravans or mobile homes to be stationed on plots and land belonging to or managed by Housing Solutions.

 A Periodic Assured Short hold Tenancy

-These are weekly or monthly assured short hold tenancies which can be brought to an end after an initial 6 months by either a customer or landlord by serving a section 21 notice or if there are any breaches of tenancy at any time, by obtaining a valid Possession Order.
+These are weekly (or monthly) assured short hold tenancies which can be brought to an end after an initial 6 months by either a customer or landlord by serving a section 21 notice or if there are any breaches of tenancy at any time, by obtaining a valid Possession Order.
 The customer can usually end the tenancy at any time by giving a notice to quit.

 When will it be used: For key worker and market rent properties: properties approved for regeneration or possible disposal to let on a short term basis, or for some specialist supported housing to enable us to better manage customer’s changing care and support needs.